-Traditional 401(k) plans allow employees who have met the plan’s eligibility requirements to make pre-tax elective deferrals or designated Roth contributions to a 401(k) plan through payroll deductions (elective deferrals).
-In addition, employers have the option of contributing for all eligible employees matching contributions based on employees’ elective deferrals, other nonelective employer contributions or any combination of these contributions.
+Traditional 401(k) plans allow employees who've met the plan eligibility requirements to make pre-tax elective deferrals or designated Roth contributions through payroll deductions (elective deferrals).
+Additionally, employers have the option of contributing for all eligible employees matching contributions based on employees’ elective deferrals, other nonelective employer contributions or any combination of these contributions.
 These employer contributions can be subject to a vesting schedule, which provides that after a period of time an employee’s right to employer contributions becomes nonforfeitable, or they can be immediately vested.
 Rules relating to traditional 401(k) plans require that plan contributions meet specific nondiscrimination requirements.
-To ensure that the plan satisfies these requirements, the employer must perform annual tests, known as the actual deferral percentage and actual contribution percentage tests, to verify that elective deferrals and employer matching contributions do not discriminate in favor of highly compensated employees.
+To ensure that the plan satisfies these requirements, the employer must perform annual tests, called the actual deferral percentage and actual contribution percentage tests, to verify that elective deferrals and employer matching contributions don't discriminate in favor of highly compensated employees.

 Plans with the automatic enrollment feature must take steps to ensure that amounts are withheld in a timely manner.
-For a discussion on finding, fixing and avoiding this mistake, please see “ The Fix Is In: Correcting a Failure to Implement the Plan's Automatic Enrollment Provisions.”
+For a discussion on finding, fixing and avoiding this mistake, please see “ Fixing Common Plan Mistakes - Correcting a Failure to Implement the Plan's Automatic Enrollment Provisions.”

 The ADP test requirement is considered satisfied under both safe harbor options if:

 - a prescribed level of safe harbor matching or nonelective contributions is made for all eligible nonhighly compensated employees, and

 - employees are provided with a timely notice describing their rights and obligations under the plan.